Dwayne Rudd: Regular season

+Playoffs

 Celebration penalties

 In the 2002 season opener between the Browns and the Kansas City Chiefs, the Browns were clinging to a 39–37 lead with 4 seconds left.
 As Chiefs quarterback Trent Green dropped back to pass, the entire Browns defensive line swarmed him, and it initially appeared that Rudd had sacked Green as time expired.
 However, Green had actually lateraled the ball to tackle John Tait while in the act of falling, just before he had hit the ground.
-Not having seen this happen and believing that he had sacked Green to end the game, Rudd took off his helmet and threw it in the air in celebration of an apparent Browns victory.
+Not having seen this happen and believing that the game was over, Rudd took off his helmet and threw it in the air in celebration of an apparent Browns victory.

 In the meantime, Tait had run to the Browns' 26-yard line where he was knocked out of bounds.
-That would have been the end of the game, but Rudd was assessed to have committed an unsportsmanlike conduct penalty for his premature helmet toss.
-Since football games, by rule, cannot end on a defensive penalty, the Chiefs got the chance to run one last untimed play.
+That would have been the end of the game, but Rudd was called for unsportsmanlike conduct for his premature helmet toss.
+Since football games, by rule, cannot end on an accepted defensive penalty, the Chiefs got the chance to run one last untimed play.
 The ball was moved to the 13-yard line (half the distance to the goal from the end of the run).
 Chiefs kicker Morten Andersen then booted a 30-yard field goal to win the game 40–39.

 Rudd encountered a similar incident the next season in Tampa; as part of the Tampa Bay Buccaneers, he saw his teammate Simeon Rice draw an unsportsmanlike conduct penalty in a game against the Indianapolis Colts after a game-winning field goal attempt failed, giving the Colts another chance to win the game—being successful the second time.

 Accomplishments

 Rudd holds the NFL record for most fumble return yards in a single season with 157, which he set in 1998.
-He also shares the NFL record (with many players) both for the most total fumble recoveries for touchdowns in a season and the most opponent fumble recoveries for touchdowns in a season, with two apiece.
+He also shares the modern NFL record (with many players) both for the most total fumble recoveries for touchdowns in a season and the most opponent fumble recoveries for touchdowns in a season, with two apiece.
+Link Lyman, playing in 1924, holds the NFL record for the most fumble recovery touchdowns in a single season with 3.
+He achieved this feat with the Chicago Cardinals.